enniovilla/project-1-ci/README.md

 ### Sign Up Page

-Anyone wishing to enroll in one of the courses can do so on this page, which contains the sign up form and the terms and conditions.
+Anyone wishing to enroll in one of the courses can do so on this page, which contains the sign-up form and the terms and conditions.
 ![MTB Sign Up Page](documentation/signup-page.gif)

 ### Future Features

 - I would like to have a carousel with images of current courses posters instead of having them static
-- I would like to have a pop up window with upcoming courses' images when the visitor accesses the website.
+- I would like to have a pop-up window with upcoming courses' images when the visitor accesses the website.

 [Back to top](<#content>)